 Education and Training Activities

 A comprehensive powerpoint presentation concerning ATIP is available on CDIC’s intranet portal to all employees.
-New employees receive ethics and security training which includes information regarding their ATIP responsibilities.
+CDIC does not track access by employees to this portal.
+During 2017-2018, all employees (127) received ethics and security training which included information regarding their ATIP responsibilities.

 New/revised Policies, Guidelines and Procedures